 An act relating to racketeering; amending s.
-895.02, F.S.; revising the definition of the term "racketeering activity" to include certain actions relating to the illegal sale, purchase, take, or possession of wild animal life, freshwater aquatic life, or marine life, and related crimes; providing an
+895.02, F.S.; revising the definition of the term "racketeering activity" to include certain actions relating to wild animal life, freshwater aquatic life, or marine life; providing an effective date.

-8 effective date.

 Section 1.
 Paragraph (a) of subsection (8) of section 895.02, Florida Statutes, is amended, and a new paragraph (c) is added to that subsection, to read: